-The Ecological Society of America SEEDS Program is seeking ESA members and Annual Meeting participants to serve as SEEDS Meeting Mentors for undergraduate students at the 2018 ESA Annual Meeting in New Orleans, Louisiana.
-This year, the SEEDS program will host 40+ students from diverse backgrounds with a demonstrated commitment to the program’s mission.
+The Ecological Society of America SEEDS Program is seeking ESA members and Annual Meeting participants to serve as SEEDS Meeting Mentors for undergraduate students for the virtual 105th ESA Annual Meeting from August 3-6, 2020.
+This year, the SEEDS program will host 40+ students virtually from diverse backgrounds with a demonstrated commitment to the program’s mission.
 The mentoring program is integral in helping SEEDS nurture student interest in ecology, and ultimately to diversify and advance the science.

 What is a meeting Mentor?